rafaltrojanowski/remote_job_scraper/README.md

 Ruby gem that collects job offers for remote positions with ease.

 Going through many job listings and finding the right one may be a time-consuming process.
 That's why this tool has been built.
 It allows to automate the process, retrieve necessary data and store it in CSV/Excel file in just a few minutes.
-The main focus is to inform a user about the location (time-zone) required for a position.
+The main focus is to inform an user about the location (time-zone) required for a position.

 ![screenshot](http://i67.tinypic.com/2ewfj3a.png)